Why is my child a Picky Eater? And what to do about it!

 6) Sensory difficulties

 Maybe your child has increased or decreased ability to interpret smell, taste, touch, sight or everything – including food.
 Signs this may be a problem include: your child didn’t mouth toys as a baby, brushing teeth is very difficult, they only like one texture, they don’t like getting dirty.

 There are sensory exercises that can be done to decrease sensory sensitivity, such as playing with different textures (playdough, sand etc).
 And textures can also be gradually changed and increased in a method called “Sequential Oral Sensory” or SOS.

 What to do about it:

-In terms of dealing with the behavioural aspect of feeding( both for the parents and children), you can follow Ellyn Satter’s Division of Responsibility in Feeding.
+Regarding dealing with the behavioural aspect of feeding( both for the parents and children), you can follow Ellyn Satter’s Division of Responsibility in Feeding.
 Follow your roles and let your child follow theirs, and they will grow up to have a healthy relationship with food!

-If you want more support with making dinnertime more peaceful, implementing the DOR and other strategies to get your child the nutrition they need, watch my free training: “How to teach kids to try new foods without struggles at dinnertime”
+If you want more support with making dinnertime more peaceful, implementing the DOR, and other strategies to get your child the nutrition they need, watch my free training: “How to teach kids to try new foods without struggles at dinnertime”

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier

 Sorry, the comment form is closed at this time.